AdamBedel/Arden-Vul/README.md

     - There is no aligment language.
 Characters know Archontean, one background language, and additional languages based on intelligence.
   - Background language:
     - Background languages are: Dwarvish, Elvish, Goblin, Halfing, or if human, Thorcin, Wiskin, Khumus.
-    - Archonteans: no background langauge, but have knowledge of the empire and its history.
+    - Archonteans: No background langauge, but have knowledge of the empire and its history.
     - Any of these languages, as well as Mithric (dead language), may be chosen as additional languages from intelligence.

 **Combat Rules**